 As a veteran, you may have questions about what dental care options are available for you.
-The problem is that veteran dental care can be quite confusing, and it can be difficult to make heads or tails of what you qualify for.
+The problem is that veteran dental care benefits can be quite confusing.
+It can be difficult to make heads or tails of what you qualify for.

 As a dentist of two decades, and a veteran myself, I understand the frustration.
 I’ve worked with countless veterans and have helped them secure the dental care they deserve.